;

 Garlic has been a popular natural remedy for deworming dogs, but it comes with potential health risks that need careful consideration.
 While it is known to have some effectiveness in expelling parasites, garlic contains compounds that can be toxic to dogs in high doses, particularly when used as a deworming agent.

-Veterinary professionals emphasize the importance of caution and appropriate dosages when using garlic.
+Veterinary professionals emphasize the importance of caution and appropriate dosages when using garlic, particularly to avoid high egg counts in the dog’s stool.
 It’s crucial to be mindful of potential side effects such as gastrointestinal upset, anemia, or more severe conditions, which can arise from improper use of garlic deworming treatments.

 Alternatives to Garlic for Deworming

-Exploring alternatives to garlic for deworming in dogs encompasses an examination of natural dewormers such as black cumin seed and pumpkin seeds, offering a diverse array of options for parasite control.
+Exploring alternatives to garlic for deworming in dogs encompasses an examination of natural dewormers such as black cumin seed (nigella sativa) and pumpkin seeds, offering a diverse array of options for parasite control.

 Black cumin seed, also known as Nigella sativa, has gained attention for its potential efficacy in deworming dogs.
 Its active compounds, including thymoquinone, are believed to have anthelmintic properties, making it a promising natural alternative.